Variant Ômicron is spreading 'at lightning speed', French Prime Minister warns

-PARIS — The Ômicron variant of the coronavirus is expected to be dominant in France by early January, according to the country’s prime minister, Jean Castex.
-At a press conference on Friday, he likened the spread of the new strain to “lightning speed”.
+PARIS — The Ômicron variant of the coronavirus is expected to be dominant in France by early January, said French Prime Minister Jean Castex.
+At a press conference this Friday, he said the new strain spreads at “lightning speed”.

 “The fifth wave is here and it’s in full force,” the politician pointed out.